The Wines of Portugal (Organized by Region)

 Beira Atlântico (Bairrada)

 Baga is the highly productive red grape of Beira, grown in Bairrada.
-In the past, the wines made with 100% Baga were known to be densely structured, blackberry-fruit driven wines with high acidity and a tar-like finish.
+In the past, the wines made with 100% Baga had a dense structure, with high acidity and a tar-like finish.
 Odd, because the wines were so structured, they would stubbornly (and slowly) morph into refinement over 10–20 years.
-Today things are changing.
-With careful vineyard strategies and vinification (winemaking), you’ll find a much wider range of Baga that are a stark contrast from Bairrada Clássico.
-From the aromatic and delightfully pink sparkling wines by Luis Pato to the soft, structured light-bodied red wines by Niepoort that remind us of Pinot Noir, this area is one of the new frontiers of winemaking for the Portuguese.
+Today, things are changing.
+With careful vineyard strategies and vinification (winemaking), you’ll find a much wider range of Baga that is a stark contrast from Bairrada Clássico.
+From the aromatic and delightfully pink sparkling wines by Luis Pato to the soft, structured, light-bodied red wines by Niepoort that remind us of Pinot Noir, this area is one of the new frontiers of winemaking for the Portuguese.
 The wine geeks are very interested.

 Wines